Rene-Tarot/SP1-Labs/README.md

 # SP1-Labs
-Laboratories from Deep Learning Class (2020 MIT 6.S191 Introduction to Deep Learning) and others examples
+Problems Sets from Deep Learning Class (2020 MIT 6.S191 Introduction to Deep Learning) and others examples

 ## How to run